 - Abnormalities in growth and skeletal structure

 Let’s say you’re on vacation in Hawaii, about to go snorkeling above a coral reef.
-To protect your skin, you apply a smattering of sunscreen.
+To provide some sun protection to your skin, you apply a smattering of sunscreen.
 You jump into the water and stare at the rich, colorful ecosystem below.

-Throughout the day hundreds of people repeat this process, and the pieces of shed sunscreen add up.
+Throughout the day, hundreds of people repeat this process, and the pieces of shed sunscreen add up.
 The chemicals saturate the coral until it can no longer survive.

 When the coral dies, its inhabitants lose their homes and often perish as well.
 The National Park Service estimates that nearly one million species of fish, invertebrates and algae live in and around coral reefs.
 These creatures are valuable sources of food, and some of them are essential to keeping the ocean healthy and habitable.

-Fortunately there are brands of sunscreen that reduce this environmental damage and protect your skin as well as chemical formulas.
+Fortunately, there are brands of sunscreen that reduce this environmental damage and protect your skin as well as chemical formulas.
 Usually what makes sunscreen “reef-safe” is the reliance on minerals and a variety of natural ingredients.
 Our sunscreen, for example, contains chamomile, lemon balm and bits of shrubs.